Tim-Liam-Hill/CFGNullableFirstFollow/README.md

 A nice idea would be to add onto this tool by allowing for lexical analysis.
 That is to say: allow a user to map a regular expression to a non-terminal in the CFG.
 That way, you can input a CFG, regular expressions for the terminals and an example string to see if said string is a valid program given the definitions provided.

 Will likely only get to this later: the lexer for my programming language is very simple so I haven't needed to create a generalized lexer generator.

+If we build this we could actually solve some problems for the SLR table parser and convert it to work on tokens (ie a token class) and not strings.